PaTH Attention: Position Encoding via Accumulating Householder Transformations: Efficient Training and Inference for PaTH Attention

 We denote the block size along the sequence length dimension as $B$ and define subblocks using the notation $\mathbf{A}_{[i],[j]} := \mathbf{A}_{iB:(i+1)B,jB:(j+1)B} \in \mathbb{R}^{B \times B}$.
 This notation extends analogously to the other blocks $\mathbf{X}_{[i]}:= \mathbf{X}_{iB:(i+1)B,:} \in \mathbb{R}^{B \times d}$ for $\mathbf{X} \in \{\mathbf{Q}, \mathbf{K}, \mathbf{V}, \mathbf{W}, \mathbf{O}\}$, where (for example) $\mathbf{W}_{[i]}$ is obtained from the vectors $\mathbf{w}_{iB}, \dots,\mathbf{w}_{(i+1)B}$ in the Householder transformations.

 \paragraph{FlashAttention.} FlashAttention uses the online softmax trick \citep{milakov2018onlinenormalizercalculationsoftmax,rabe_self-attention_2022} to compute the output matrix $\mathbf{O}$ block by block.
-Concretely, for each query block $i$ it sequentially process the key/value blocks $j$ from $0$ to $i$, computing and accumulating the output as follows:
+For each query block $i$ it sequentially process the key/value blocks $j$ from $0$ to $i$, computing and accumulating the output as follows: {

-The attention submatrices $\mathbf{A}_{[i], [j]}$ are computed and processed entirely within SRAM, eliminating the need to write them to slower DRAM, which greatly reduces I/O costs and results in wallclock-speedups.
+} The attention submatrices $\mathbf{A}_{[i], [j]}$ are computed and processed entirely within SRAM, eliminating the need to write them to slower DRAM, which greatly reduces I/O costs and results in wallclock-speedups.
 Our algorithm also performs computations of the output block by block, but takes into account the additional contributions from the data-dependent Householder transformations.

-\paragraph{UT Transform for Products of Householder-like Matrices.} A major challenge in computing PaTH attention lies in handling products of Householder-like matrices.
+\paragraph{UT transform for products of Householder matrices.} A major challenge in computing PaTH attention lies in handling products of Householder matrices.
 We adopt the \emph{UT transform} \citep{Joffrain2006AccumulatingHT} to address this efficiently.
-For a sequence of $L$ transformations $\mat{H}_t = \mat{I} - \beta_t \vecbold{w}_t \vecbold{w}_t^\top$, their product can be compactly expressed as:
+For a sequence of $L$ transformations $\mat{H}_t = \mat{I} - \beta_t \vecbold{w}_t \vecbold{w}_t^\top$, their product can be compactly expressed as: {